srijan-kapoor/product_scraper/README.md

 - **Architecture**: The application is built using a client-server model with a Ruby on Rails backend and a React frontend.
 - **Database**: It uses PostgreSQL for its robustness and scalability.
+- **In-Memory Store**: It uses Redis as an in-memory data store for caching and handling background job queues with Sidekiq.
 - **Scraping Library**: Waitr, an open-source library for scraping product data and mimicing user behavior in browser.

 ## Assumptions